OCIT: Office of the Chancellor, Information TechnologyFinance

 Linda Davis joined the Chancellor’s Office from Johnson State College, where she spent over nine years.
 In addition to accounts payable, Linda has a depth of knowledge and understanding of many other important aspects of the Vermont State Colleges, such as student financial services.
 Linda is passionate about employee wellness and served as the Wellness Coordinator at Johnson State College for several years.
 Prior to her VSCS experience, Linda and her family owned three successful businesses in the Cambridge, VT area.

-Tracy Sweet is the Director of Payroll and Benefits for the VSCS system.
+Tracy Sweet is a Payroll Specialist for the VSCS system.
 She joined the VSCS in 1990, starting at CCV in the business office.
 She worked as an accounts receivable clerk for five years before moving to payroll, eventually becoming CCV’s payroll director.
 Tracy joined the Chancellor’s Office in her current role in 2005.
 She has an associate’s degree in accounting from Champlain College.

 In addition to our departments, Chancellor’s Office staff are responsible for several other areas of work, including academic affairs, Board of Trustees support, grants administration, institutional research, and legislative affairs.

 Jim Allen is the Vermont State College System Library Director.
 Prior to working in the VSCS and the Chancellor’s Office, Jim spent twelve years (2008-2020) as the Chief Library Officer at River Valley Community College in Claremont, NH.
 Jim also worked at Vermont Technical College as a Librarian I & II (2001-2007), Interim Library Director (2007-2008) and Library Director (July 2020 to June 2021).
 Jim received a dual BA in History/Sociology from Keene State College and a MLIS from the University of Rhode Island.
 He lives in Claremont, NH